 The outline of the global architecture of the system.
 It shall describe how the requisite components interact and fit together.
 This shall be based on the analysis of the system configurations capable of integrating the legacy IT facilities, while delivering the required functionality and performance.”

-The purpose of this document is to describe the TAP TSI Retail Architecture.
-It supports interoperability according to the specifications of the TAP TSI Basic Parameters described in the Technical Documents (TDs).
-It facilitates all Actors to comply with the regulation, helps to fulfil their obligations and allows them to exercise their rights.

 TAP TSI Architecture specific Basic Parameters are the following: